-I still remember how excited I was on my first day at the culinary school.
+I still remember how excited I was on my first day at culinary school.
 Me and 19 others just like me were wearing our new white coats, white hats, with the new knife sets we had just bought on our shoulders.
 Surely, we were all subconsciously feeling like the contestants on Top Chef, ready to amaze everyone else with our skills!

-So our instructor walked in the kitchen, gave us all a smile, and asked us a question: How many players are there on a football team?
+So our instructor walked into the kitchen, gave us all a smile, and asked us a question: How many players are there on a football team?
 A couple of enthusiastic students answered in unison: 11 players on each team, Chef!

-Instructor continued: So out of the 22 players on the football field, how many handle the ball at any given time?
+The instructor continued: So out of the 22 players on the football field, how many handle the ball at any given time?
 One player, Chef!

 So what do the other 21 players on the field do?